boku7/boku7.github.io/_posts/2019-09-18-SLAE32_5-2_msfChmodShadow.md

 ## Preparing the Shellcode for `gdb` & `disasm` Analysis
 ### Generating the `chmod` Shellcode
-+ We will export the shellcode to the python format.
-  -  This will allow us to add the shellcode to our python script for formatting.
-+ Once we generate the correct format for our shellcode, we will add it to our `JMP|Call|POP` assembly program.
-  - This will allow us to easily analyze the shellcode with `gdb` and `disasm`.

 ```console
 root@zed# msfvenom -p linux/x86/chmod --format python 2>/dev/null | \
 > egrep "^buf " | sed -e 's/buf /sc /g'